shmulikhau/album-photo-selector/README.md

 #### DBSCAN
 you can read here: https://en.wikipedia.org/wiki/DBSCAN about this algorithm,

-in the original implementation clusters thats smallet that 2 objects (or any configured threshold) will removed - in this implementaion no one photo will removed,
+in the original implementation clusters thats smallet that 2 objects (or any configured threshold) will removed - in this implementaion no one photo will be removed,

 I chose to mesure the distance between the vectors by [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity).